-The Matters team sat down with Teresa Brazen, Cooper Professional Education Director, to talk about CPE teaching practices, designers as coaches, and how trust has played a role in the learning cycle since CPE launched in 2001.
+The Matters team sat down with Teresa Brazen, Cooper Professional Education Director, to talk about CPE global teaching practices, designers as coaches, and how trust has played a role in the learning cycle since CPE launched in 2001.

 Matters: CPE talks about the “learning journey.”
 What does this mean?